id-dev3/QR-Code-Component/README.md

 ![Design preview for the QR Code Component](https://github.com/BlackFury117/QR-Code-Component/blob/main/design/desktop-preview.jpg?raw=true)

-**This is my first challenge on Frontend Mentor, and I intend to continue all the challenges that will stand in front of me ✌🏾, until I better master HTLM, CSS, SASS, Less, Bootstrap, JavaScript, React etc...**
+**This is my first challenge on Frontend Mentor, and I intend to continue all the challenges that will stand in front of me ✌🏾, until I better master HTLM, CSS, SASS, Less, Bootstrap, Tailwind CSS, JavaScript, React etc...**

 ## Built with